aws/eks-charts/stable/aws-load-balancer-controller/README.md

 helm delete aws-load-balancer-controller -n kube-system
 ```

+## HA configuration
+Chart release v1.2.0 and later enables high availability configuration by default.
+- The default number of replicas is 2.
+You can pass`--set replicaCount=1` flag during chart installation to disable this.
+Due to leader election, only one controller will actively reconcile resources.
+- The default priority class for the controller pods is `system-cluster-critical`
+- Soft pod anti-affinity is enabled for controller pods with `topologyKey: kubernetes.io/hostname`
+- Pod disruption budget (PDB) has not been set by default.
+If you plan on running at least 2 controller pods, you can pass `--set podDisruptionBudget.maxUnavailable=1` flag during chart installation

 ## Configuration

 The following tables lists the configurable parameters of the chart and their default values.